Jumpst3r/Opt_ML_project/README.md

 # On the Performance Benefits of Zeroth Order Methods in the Context of Adversarial Training
 ### *Alice Biryukov, Nicolas Dutly and Xuanchi Ren*
-This repository contains our project code for the Optimizarions for the [Optimization for Machine Learning - CS-439](https://github.com/epfml/OptML_course) course @ EPFL.
+This repository contains our project code for the [Optimization for Machine Learning - CS-439](https://github.com/epfml/OptML_course) course @ EPFL.

 ### Goal of this project